ramiroeb/ramiroeb/README.md

-- 👋 Hi, I’m Ramiro
+- 👋 Hi, I’m Ramiro I'm from Argentina, Buenos Aires
-- 👀 I’m interested in learn, work and improve myself
+- 👀 I’m interested on learn, work, improve myself and to have challenges
 - 🌱 I’m currently learning HTML CSS and JS just having fun with hilarious proyects
 - 💞️ I’m looking to collaborate with people who like doing proyects and not to abandon them
 - 📫 How to reach me on xdramiro@yahoo.com.ar